 In Three Thirteen, you can collect the following card sets:

-Wild cards can serve as a replacement for any other card in the set, but note that you can only use one wild card in each set.
+Wild cards can replace any other card, but you can only use one in each set.

-At the end of each round, count the score for each card left free-standing in the players’ hands:
+At the end of the round, count the score for each free-standing card in the players’ hands:

 - J, K, Q = 10 points